Abdoulie Bah (politician)

 Abdoulie Bah, also known as Lie Bah (born 24 June 1948, in Bathurst; died 16 June 2018, in Banjul), was a Gambian politician.
 From 2013 to 2018, he served as the Lord Mayor of Banjul, the capital city of the Gambia.
 Bah was the 15th Mayor of the city.

 Life

 Bah attended Muhammedan Primary School and then Banjul City Council School.
 In 1987, he was elected as a councilor of the Banjul City Council from the Campama ward.
 In the 2013 Gambian local elections, Bah, running as an independent candidate, defeated incumbent mayor Samba Faal (APRC) with 51.2% of the vote to become the Lord Mayor of Banjul.

 In the 2018 Gambian local elections, Bah lost to Rohey Malick Lowe, the candidate of the United Democratic Party (UDP).

+Death

 Bah died a few days before his 70th birthday in Banjul.